markallisongit/blog/content/posts/2024/logicapp-connect-azuresql/index.md

 ---
 # The Problem

 Recently, I was working on a [personal project](https://ppgstats.markallison.co.uk/) where I needed to export data from my Azure SQL Database into a JSON file roughly every hour.
 This JSON file would then be used by a static website hosted on Azure Blob Storage.
-I wanted a secure way to do this without maintaining passwords, so I decided to use Managed Identity to connect my Logic App to the Azure SQL Database.
+I wanted a secure way to do this without maintaining passwords, so I decided to use **Managed Identity** to connect my Logic App to the Azure SQL Database.

+{{< image src="logicapp-designer.jpg" caption="My simple Logic App" >}}

 ## My Setup